aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 <summary><strong>CLI step-by-step instructions (expand for details)</strong></summary>

-Navigate to the `api` folder within your local Git repository and take a look at the files within.
-You will see three files
+Navigate to the `1_API` folder within your local Git repository and take a look at the files within.
+You will see several files - here are descriptions of each:

 * `wild-rydes-api.yaml` – This is a CloudFormation template (using SAM syntax) that describes the infrastructure needed to for the API and how each component should be configured.